 Mark Ferguson is the anchor of Seven’s 6pm news bulletin in Sydney.
 He is married to Jayne and they have three children, Jack, Ted and Paddy.
 An exceptional journalist, foreign correspondent and newsreader with 30 years’ experience, Mark’s connection to pancreatic cancer came from the shocking losses of his good friend Ian Ross and his mentor, Peter Harvey, who both died from the disease in 2014.

 In May 2019, Queenslander Ian Mundell was diagnosed with pancreatic cancer and eventually had a 6-hour Whipple surgery to remove part of the pancreas, followed by chemotherapy and considers himself fortunate to have been detected early.
-During Ian's pancreatic cancer journey, Ian and wife Judi identified a very clear for greater awareness of the disease and better access to high-quality care, especially in rural areas.
+During Ian's pancreatic cancer journey, Ian and wife Judi identified a very clear need for greater awareness of the disease and better access to high-quality care, especially in rural areas.
 Ian and Judi, are now passionate advocates for progress and have spent much of their time since Ian's diagnosis helping others affected by the disease, increasing awareness in the bush and raising funds for pancreatic cancer research.